SonoAlti 3V

 5.1 Adding User Sounds

 Adding user sounds is only recommended for tech-savvy users or with help from FDS.
 To add user sounds, follow these steps: 1) Use Audacity, which can be found here, to create a WAV file in 44.1 kHz 16-bit mono format (using PCM).
 The file should be made to be as loud as possible, even accepting some clipping to make it louder particularly for speech.
 The file should be short.
 2) Save the file to your computer in this format, making certain to title the file beginning with a capital letter.
 3) Download the Flash Revealer file.
 4) Plug your altimeter into the computer using a data USB cable.
 5) Double tap the reset button (using a paperclip in the small hole adjacent to the speaker) on the altimeter (a quick double tap is necessary) to reveal the altimeter on your desktop as a drive called "SonoAlti 3V".
 6) Drag the "SonoAlti_3V_16MB_Flash_Revealer.uf2" onto the "SonoAlti 3V" drive.
 7) The drive should appear with a new name.
 8) Click on the drive to open it.
 9) Drag your sound file into the "SonoAlti_3V_Sounds" folder on the drive and wait until it has finished copying.
 10) Double click the reset button (using a paperclip in the small hole adjacent to the speaker) again on the altimeter to reveal "SonoAlti 3V" once again.
 11) Drag the latest firmware file (e.g. "SonoAlti_3V_Firmware_1_0.uf2") from here onto the altimeter.
-12) You should hear "Success ..." after doing this.
-13) Your file will now appear alongside the other sounds (at the bottom of the lists) in the WebUSB App for all phases of the skydive when you connect your altimeter.
+12) Your file will now appear alongside the other sounds (at the bottom of the lists) in the WebUSB App for all phases of the skydive when you connect your altimeter.

 6.1 Battery Life